Individual Tax Payer Identification Number (ITIN)

 - Input the ITIN

-- Print the new Glacier Summary sheet
+- Print the new Glacier Summary sheet, if your determination changes

 Individuals sometimes want to obtain ITINs for family members.
 The ITIN might be helpful in claiming state tax benefits and credits.
 Please review the IRS's ITIN application instructions to determine if, or how, your dependents might qualify for an ITIN.

 At some point, ITIN holders may obtain an SSN for employment in the U.S. Once you receive your SSN, you must then link the two numbers.
 Please find the below information directly from the IRS: